What is “Let’s Talk”?

 What happens during a visit to “Let's Talk”?
 Where/when does it occur?

-Therapists are available at a first-come, first-served basis; usually there is not much of a wait.
+Therapists are available on a first-come, first-served basis; usually, there is not much of a wait.
 The therapist will listen closely to your concerns and provide support, perspective, and suggestions for additional resources that may help you address your concerns.
-Let’s Talk is open to students, staff and faculty.
+Let’s Talk is open to students, staff, and faculty.
 Let’s Talk hours and locations.

-Therapists at CAPS provide ongoing face-to-face counseling appointments that typically last between 45-50 minutes at the CAPS’ office.
+Therapists at CAPS provide a wide range of services that can be helpful to students.
+One service is short-term counseling that requires a commitment to meeting for a few face-to-face appointments that typically last between 45-50 minutes at the CAPS office.
 “Let's Talk” is not formal counseling.
-It is a drop-in service located at various sites across campus where you will receive an informal consultation to address concerns you may have.
-It also provides a great opportunity to get a feel for what counseling is like, which may sometimes lead students to pursue on-going services at CAPS.
+It is a drop-in service located at various sites across campus where you will receive an informal consultation to address concerns you may have in the moment.

 “Let's Talk” may be beneficial to: